cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!
-We serve the best coffee in town.
-Here you can find our delicious menu that includes a variety of coffee and pastries.
+A simple React application showcasing a local coffee shop.
+This app highlights the menu items, welcoming visitors to the shop.

-## Menu
+## Features
-- Espresso
-- Latte
-- Cappuccino
-- Cold Brew
-- Pastries
+- Stylish layout with a welcoming message.
+- A list of menu items including various coffee types and pastries.

 ## Getting Started
-To run this project locally, you need to have Node.js and npm installed.
-Then follow these steps:
+To run this application locally:

 1. Clone the repository:
    ```bash